Tyk Classic API Definition

 will listen on foo.example.com and bar.example.com”

-If set to true, this will override ignoring the case for a particular endpoint with the Ignore and Allowlist plugins.
-This setting can be overriden at a “global” Tyk level by setting ignore_endpoint_case
+If set to true, this will override the endpoint level settings in Ignore, Allowlist and Blocklist middleware.
+This setting can be overriden at the Tyk Gateway level, and so applied to all APIs, by setting ignore_endpoint_case

 to true